UGEcko/chroodleWeb/docs/data/links.md

 [Global Variables for BeatSaber Shaders (1.29.1)](https://pastebin.com/XKmuwJZz) <br> : All Global Variables for shaders found on BeatSaber shaders on 1.29.1

+[Shader "Did you knows" by Owen](https://github.com/OwenTheProgrammer/The-Shader-Grimoire/blob/main/DidYouKnow/README.md) <br> : A great source of niche (unity) shader information.
+(Recommended to bookmark if you are a beginner especially!)

 ### Assets

 [Noise Pack (Free)](https://opengameart.org/content/noise-texture-pack) <br> : Its a free pack of noise textures cmon